benzookapi/shopify-product-tax/README.md

 `https://OUR_APP_DOMAIN_LIKE_HEROKU/auth?shop=YOUR_SHOP_DOAMIN`

-(By CDN Appbridge.
+(By CDN App Bridge.
 See `https://shopify.dev/tools/app-bridge/getting-started`)

 # TIPS
 ## how to be multilingiual app